The Cannon Group, Inc.: 2001–2002: New Cannon, Inc. era

+2014: Homage phenomenon

-2014: Rival documentaries
+Rival documentaries

 In 2014, there were two documentary films released about Cannon Films.
 RatPac Entertainment released Electric Boogaloo: The Wild, Untold Story of Cannon Films, a documentary about Cannon Films, written and directed by Mark Hartley, and produced by Brett Ratner.
 That same year, the Israeli documentary The Go-Go Boys: The Inside Story of Cannon Films was launched at the 2014 Cannes Film Festival.
 As is noted at the end of Electric Boogaloo, Golan and Globus announced The Go-Go Boys shortly after they were approached to appear in Boogaloo, yet in true Cannon fashion, their movie beat Hartley's to release by 3 months.

+Gunship

+In 2014, the British synthwave band Gunship was formed, and in the ensuing years, they would release several songs and music videos inspired by 1980s media, including films produced by Cannon.
+One of the band's main logos was also based on the Cannon logo.

 2016–present: Rebel Way Entertainment

 In 2015, Globus sold "Globus Max" and returned to Hollywood to launch a new film production company, Rebel Way Entertainment.
 The company seeks to reconnect young and web-crazy audiences with the traditional theatrical experience.
 As of February 2023, their only film is Deported (2020), directed by Tyler Spindel.